mesho23/CyberSecurity/awareness and content committee/readme.md

-This folder contains my work in the awareness and content committee of the Cybersecurity Club
+This folder contains my work in the awareness and content committee of the Cybersecurity Club at the University of Jeddah

 Note:
 -1 Some files were 2+ person tasks in which I participated with my colleagues from the awareness and content committee